rekharajct/EnglishMalayalam-Transliteration/README.md

-## To run the seq2seq modle without attention
+## To run the seq2seq model without attention
 In main.py the neural network is initialized by the best hyperparameter setting obtained.
 To train the model with the same hyperparamer settings:
 ```